Skip to main content

 Temperament and personality

 Bulldogs and French Bulldogs are both affectionate, people-oriented breeds built for indoor life — but they feel meaningfully different in day-to-day temperament.
 Bulldogs are true low-energy companions: calm, steady, and content to spend long stretches resting near their owners.
-Their demeanour is unhurried and reliably quiet.
+Their demeanor is unhurried and reliably quiet.
 French Bulldogs carry more personality in a smaller frame.
 They are more curious, more expressive, and more likely to initiate play or shadow you around the home.
 A Frenchie is not a high-energy dog, but compared to a Bulldog it has a noticeably livelier presence.

 Both breeds have a stubborn streak during training.
 Neither is as responsive as a retriever or poodle, and both respond best to short, calm sessions built around food rewards.
 Both are companion-driven dogs that want to be near their people — Bulldogs at a peaceful, restful distance, and Frenchies with slightly more active engagement throughout the day.